loay106/simple_donations_web_server/README.md

 # Simple Donations server

-The project includes the files neccessary to run a web application server that handles donations
+The project includes the files neccessary to run a web application server that handles donations using Spring Boot

-Running Examples
+# Running Example
 * Download the zip or clone the Git repository.
 * Unzip the zip file (if you downloaded one)
 * Open Command Prompt and Change directory (cd) to folder containing pom.xml